sphinx-doc/sphinx/doc/usage/restructuredtext/directives.rst

 .. rst:directive:: .. glossary::

-   This directive must contain a reST definition-list-like markup with terms and definitions.
+   This directive must contain a reStructuredText definition-list-like markup with terms and definitions.
 The definitions will then be referenceable with the :rst:role:`term` role.
 Example::

       .. glossary::